 4. Incorporate Jing-nourishing foods into your diet.
 Bone-broth is the go-to Jing-nourishing food to incorporate.
 Homemade is good (here is a recipe), but also buying readymade is fine (Waitrose sell a bone broth).
 Pescatarians can opt for a fish broth (here is a recipe), and vegans can go for a red miso soup (here is a recipe).

 5. Massage the soles of your feet.
 Massaging the acupuncture point Kidney 1 on the sole of your foot with your thumbs will bring awareness to this area and will help to bring a little energy to the core meridians that are affected by Jing.
+This point should not be massaged if there is a chance you might be pregnant.
 Watch this short demonstration:

 6. Get regular acupuncture.
 Your acupuncturist will not only direct their treatments to help support your Jing, they will also assess your activities to provide you with targeted lifestyle advice to help nourish your particular levels of Jing and to help build up this important energy.